antrea-io/antrea/docs/antctl.md

 ### Performing checks to facilitate installation process

-Antrea provides a utility command `antctl check` designed to perform checks that verify whether Kubernetes cluster is correctly configured for installing Antrea, and also to confirm that Antrea has been installed correctly.
+Antrea provides a utility command `antctl check` designed to perform checks that verify whether a Kubernetes cluster is correctly configured for installing Antrea, and also to confirm that Antrea has been installed correctly.

 #### Pre-installation checks

-Before installing Antrea, it's crucial to ensure that the Kubernetes cluster is configured properly.
+Before installing Antrea, it can be helpful to ensure that the Kubernetes cluster is configured properly.
 This can prevent potential issues that might arise during the installation of Antrea.
-To perform these pre-installation checks, Simply run the command as follows:
+To perform these pre-installation checks, simply run the command as follows:

 ```bash
 antctl check cluster